 Labeline delivers CAA accredited training courses.
 Our trainers are Geoff Leach, the former Head of the CAA’s Dangerous Goods Office and the current Chair of IATA’s Lithium Battery Workshops, and Ross McLachlan, formerly CAA’s Dangerous Goods Policy Specialist.
 They are, therefore, both ideally placed to not only train in the requirements but also to explain the thinking and decisions behind them.
 Labeline also provides a range of e-learning solutions for the DG industry.

 DGSA service, ad-hoc consultancy and advice on all modes of transport around the world.

 HCB was established in 1980 to help those involved in the transport and storage of dangerous goods to keep up to date with changing regulations.
-We continue to cover regulatory developments and to bring our readers news of products and services that aim to make their operations safer or more efficient.
+HCB articles cover regulatory developments and to bring our readers news of products and services that aim to make their operations safer or more efficient.

 The magazine covers the transport of all kinds of dangerous goods, but particularly liquid chemicals, liquefied gases, explosives and radioactive materials.
 It covers transport by all modes: road, rail, maritime (bulk and packaged), inland waterway and air.

 Its coverage is also global in scope, covering not only North America and Western Europe but also the Far East, South-East Asia, Australasia, the Middle East, Africa and Latin America.